In an unusual spectacle, extreme temperatures froze the sea waves in Tierra del Fuego

 In the images and recordings, a rarely seen icy scene is revealed.
 Some even described this view as “dreamlike.”

-Specialists consulted by media communications from the area attributed this phenomenon “a mix of remarkably low temperatures and specific weather patterns that promote crystallization of ocean water.”
+Specialists consulted by media communications from the area attributed this phenomenon to “a mix of remarkably low temperatures along with specific weather patterns that promote the crystallization of ocean water.”

 Over the last week, the territory has experienced a considerably colder environment, creating “ideal conditions for the freezing of salt water.”

-“It is a reminder of the awesome power of nature and how the weather can surprise us with such extraordinary phenomena,” declared a local expert.
+“It is a reminder of the impressive force of nature and how the climate can surprise us with such extraordinary phenomena,” declared a local expert.

 In addition to the visual spectacle presented in the town of Tierra del Fuego, the frost and winter precipitation are harming various areas of the Patagonian territory.